palladiumkenya/kenyaemr-3.x-distro/webapps/README.md

 # custom-built `.war`

-This `war` file has custom changes to kenyaemr implementation
+This `war` file has custom changes which are never been published to an artifactory or online repository.